 The range of life jackets on the market is huge.
-SEATEC, Secumar, Marinepool, Kadematic and Spinlock have developed various life jackets in different shapes, sizes, weights and prices.
-Choosing is difficult.
-Whether you buy your lifejacket online or in a local shop, you should ask yourself the following questions before buying:
+SEATEC, Secumar, Marinepool, Kadematic and Spinlock have developed various life jackets in different shapes, sizes, weights and prices, which means choosing isn't easy.
+Whether you buy your life jacket online or in a local shop, you should ask yourself the following questions:

-- What are the sailing conditions or activities during which the life jacket will be worn (inland or coastal areas, high seas, dinghy or regatta sailing, rowing, fishing or canoeing)?
+- Where will it be used (inland or coastal areas, high seas, dinghy or regatta sailing, rowing, fishing or canoeing)?

 - What clothing will be worn under the life jacket?